-Students who are eligible to return to the college last attended may, subject to the approval of the Vice President for Academic Affairs, register as transient students on a space-available basis.
-Such applicants do not need to present transcripts, but they should have in their files a letter from the college last attended listing approved courses, along with an application form and fee.
-Admission as a transient student is ordinarily granted for one term only.
+Students who are eligible to return to the college last attended may, subject to the approval of the Vice President for Academic Affairs, register as transient students on a spaceavailable basis.
+Such applicants do not need to present transcripts, but they should have in their files a letter from the college last attended listing approved courses.
+Admission as a transient student is ordinarily granted for one term only, and is processed through the Office of the Registrar.